paulhamsh/Spark-Parser/Spark Format Description.md

 The pictures at the end may help visualise this.

-When the app sends a message then the Spark (usually) responds with an acknowledgemnent.
+When the app sends a message then the Spark (usually - see later) responds with an acknowledgemnent.

 The data sent to the Spark can span chunks, but each block only contains a single chunk.
 So the format is block header, a chunk header, the data then the chunk trailer.